MRE-Code-Hub/extract_loggernet/readme.md

 data files created by a Campbell Data Logger and extract each hour of data into a separate timestamped file.

-This script requires an `extract_loggernet_conf.yaml` configuration file to be located in the specified input directory where the data logger file is located.

 Since the Campbell Data Loggers continuously append to a single `.dat` file, `extract_loggernet.py` will only read data that has been added to the `.dat` file since the last time it executed.
-To do this, it saves its file position in a hidden `.extract_loggernet_file_position.yaml` file within the input directory where the `.dat` file is located.
+To do this, it creates a `.extract_loggernet_cache/` folder within the input directory where the `.dat` file is located.
+It will then write the file position to a hidden `.{filename_prefix}_file_position.yaml` file within that folder. (`{filename_prefix}` is the input file name with the extension removed).

+**NOTE: This means that `extract_loggernet.py` may write partial hourly files.
+If it is run again and there are more records in the `.dat` file, it will append to them to the appropriate file.**

 This script does not make any changes to the original logger file.
 Each hour of data is extracted into a separate file, named